PX4/PX4-Autopilot/nuttx/configs/README.txt

       than value).
     CONFIG_NXFLAT.
 Enable support for the NXFLAT binary format.
-This format will support execution of NuttX binaries located in a ROMFS filesystem (see examples/nxflat).
+This format will support execution of NuttX binaries located in a ROMFS filesystem (see apps/examples/nxflat).
     CONFIG_ELF - Enable support for the ELF binary format.
-This format will support execution of ELF binaries copied from a file system and relocated into RAM.
+This format will support execution of ELF binaries copied from a file system and relocated into RAM (see apps/examples/elf).

     If CONFIG_ELF is selected, then these additional options are available: